solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 Core BPF programs must only be modified through feature gates.

-**Upgrading a core BPF program** shall consist of deploying the modified program source code to a new arbitrary address as a **non-upgradeable** BPF program and creating a feature gate to, using the runtime, move the modified program in place of the existing program.
+**Upgrading a core BPF program** shall consist of deploying the modified program to a new arbitrary address as a **non-upgradeable** BPF program and using a feature gate to move the modified program in place of the existing program.
+The feature gate is required to circumvent normal transaction processing rules and replace the contents of one account with another directly at the runtime level.

 Note, since this deployed program will be deployed using the non-upgradeable BPF loader (`BPFLoader2111111111111111111111111111111111`), it will consist of only